aszepieniec/stark-anatomy/docs/basic-tools.md

  2. $\mathsf{open}$ -- computes the authentication path of an indicated leaf in the Merkle tree.
  3. $\mathsf{verify}$ -- verifies that a given leaf is an element of the committed vector at the given index.

-If performance is not an issue (and for this tutorial it is not), the recursive nature of these functionalities gives rise to a wonderful functional implementation.
+If performance is not an issue (and for this tutorial it is not), the recursive nature of these functionalities gives rise to a wonderfully functional implementation.

 ```python
 from hashlib import blake2b